Call: (866) 317-5107

 2. A web app created to serve a specific function through user interaction

-We use both daily, and in a lot of casual cases, the line stays blurred.
+We use both daily, and in many casual cases, the line stays blurred.
 Sitting at the screen after logging into Facebook, you've got a website if you don't interact with anything else.
-But, as soon as you begin to interact with its interface, its programmatic backend algorithm's kick in.
-Studying what you watch, like, dislike, interacting with co-workers, former classmates, etc. and providing suggestions for the next time you logon.
+But, as soon as you interact with its interface, its programmatic backend algorithms kick in.
+Studying what you watch, like, dislike, interacting with co-workers, former classmates, etc., and providing suggestions for the next time you log in.
 Simply, a web app is a fully functioning application that runs on a remote server and requires user interaction.

 Google Web App screen in Chrome